 Where To Stay In San Diego

 On this trip we decided to stay close to the airport.
 The main reason for this was that we needed a place with available parking yet was close to downtown San Diego.
 We opted to stay at the Hampton Inn & Suites San Diego Airport Liberty Station as the price was competitive.
-Check out the availability and prices for this hotel at Booking.com.
+Check out the availability and prices for this hotel on Agoda.com.
 In addition, we have Hilton membership cards to collect points that we can use later.